 Many accounts opt to take the easy route and buy Instagram followers, but we must advise against it.
 Sure, your number jumps up drastically, but you’re just paying for a number.
 They are essentially robots, ghost followers and fake.
 They aren’t going to like your photos, buy your products or engage with the question you asked on your latest post.
 It’s better to have 100 authentic and engaged followers than 1 million fake followers.

-Instead of buying them, you must learn how to organically grow your account!
+Instead of buying them, you must learn how to organically grow your account and increase engagment!
 It takes a little (ok, a lot) more time, but it’s incredibly rewarding to reach a goal the correct way.
 Here are a few tips to organically grow your Instagram account.

 How Do You Grow Your Instagram The Organic Way?